Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 - Borrowers — not lenders — must pay up front fees for collateral valuation (and borrowers have no appeal or recourse if they don’t agree with the valuation, which as noted above is often much lower than fair market rate).

-- Secured business loans are often pegged to variable interest rates, which means that payments will rise if rates go up during the loan term.
+- Secured loans are often pegged to variable interest rates, which means that payments will rise if rates go up during the loan term.

 Benefits of Secured Business Loans

 Unsecured business loans are financing options that do not require collateral.
-These can be great options for business owners who have limited assets, and want to protect their personal or business property.
+These can be great options for business owners who have limited assets, and want to protect their personal or business real estate.
 However, unsecured financing does not help build credit and establishing lasting relationships with lenders.
 A secured business loan is the best option to achieve these kinds of goals.

 Why Secure a Business Loan?

-Utilizing a secured business loan is a great way to ensure a lower interest rate, a longer repayment period, and the opportunity to build credit and forge a relationship between business and credit provider.
+Utilizing a secured financing is a great way to ensure a lower interest rate, a longer repayment period, and the opportunity to build credit and forge a relationship between business and credit provider.
 National Business Capital & Services strives to understand each business’ unique history, present position and future needs to provide the best financial assistance possible.

 National’s 90% approval rates, zero upfront fees and years of experience providing honest, professional financing advice is on your side.
-Take advantage of expansion opportunities, amass seasonal inventory, and engage in lucrative marketing initiatives with secured small business loans.
+Take advantage of expansion opportunities, amass seasonal inventory, and engage in lucrative marketing initiatives with small business loans.

 3 Common Problems When Applying – And How to Solve Them